A haunted tattoo needle…

 “Can I see?”

 On the canvas was a field of green grass, flowering trees, and hopping birds.
-On the right was a heap of scrawny naked bodies.
+On the right was a heap of scrawny naked dead covered in tattoos.
 In the center was a high table with a naked body face down on it.
 On its back was a partially inked tattoo.
 Beside the table was a woman holding a gold needle with a look of concentration and joy.

 Naomi stared.
 “That’s me isn’t it?”